Overview of Impact Calculator

 • Sector-specific GHG data: Due to the lack of readily available data, food waste experts have long employed the practice of using the same GHG factor to quantify the impact of wasting a particular food type, regardless of where in the supply chain the surplus food happens.
 The reality is that impact factors vary greatly depending on where in the supply chain the surplus happens because greenhouse gas emissions accrue from stage to stage.
 If a strawberry is wasted on a farm, for example, the footprint shouldn’t include emissions that haven’t happened yet (e.g. transportation of the strawberry to a grocery store, refrigeration at the grocery store, transportation to a consumer’s home, etc.).
 The Impact Calculator is the first tool to make this data and analysis readily available on a sector-specific basis by using sector-specific GHG factors developed by Quantis (See Appendix A).

 • More food types: Again, due to the lack of readily available data, prior tools did not include data for all food types and was particularly lacking for prepared food items in foodservice and complex foods that you might find in the dry goods or frozen aisles of a grocery store (e.g., canned soup, frozen meals).
-The Impact Calculator was designed to cover all food types and includes nine comprehensive categories: Breads & Bakery, Dairy & Eggs, Dry Goods, Fresh Meat & Seafood, Frozen, Prepared Foods, Produce, Ready-to-drink Beverages, and “Standard Mix”.
+The Impact Calculator was designed to cover all food types and includes nine comprehensive categories: Breads & Bakery, Dairy & Eggs, Dry Goods, Fresh Meat & Seafood, Frozen, Prepared Foods, Produce, Ready-To-Drink Beverages, and “Standard Mix”.
 The “Standard Mix” option was created for cases when the exact food type makeup is unknown, which was one of the most highly requested features for the Impact Calculator.
 Many times a person using the tool might not know exactly what food types were wasted (e.g., they might only know the weight of food in a compost bin).
 The Standard Mix factors were developed to represent the typical food type makeup of surplus food in each sector in the U.S. using the waste characterization output of ReFED’s Food Waste Monitor[__citation_ReFED_Insights_Engine__], rather than using a flat average of impact factors for multiple food types as prior tools have done (e.g. flat average of breads, meat, etc.).

 Interactivity and Automation